Vienna Wiesenthal Institute for Holocaust Studies: Activities

 The aim of the documentation project of the VWI is to unite thematically relevant but hitherto separated archival materials, ensure their safekeeping and make them accessible to search tools.
 A first step in this direction has been taken in the form of cooperation in producing the online platform ns-quellen.at which had been commissioned to the "Research Office.
 Association for Academic and Cultural Services" (Forschungsbüro.
 Verein für wissenschaftliche und kulturelle Dienstleistungen) and was completed in March 2011.
 Digitalization of the Holocaust-relevant parts of the IKG archive began in September 2010 with work on the so-called Jerusalem materials of the archive.
 This work is conducted using the archival software "scopeArchiv", which is in widespread use in Austria.
-The scholarly library of the VWI of the VWI is currently numbering approx. 14,000 volumes so far, concentrating to some extent on books on Holocaust-Studies which are not accessible in Austria.
+The scholarly library of the VWI is currently numbering approx. 14,000 volumes, concentrating to some extent on books on Holocaust studies that are not accessible in Austria.
 The institute library is a public reference library.
 The library catalogue can be searched via the Austrian joint library system (OBV).

 Since the autumn of 2012, the institute hosts two senior, two research and four junior fellows a year.
 In general, the call for proposals is announced at the end of a calendar year.
 Decision on grants is made by a sub-commission of the academic advisory board and a research staff member of the VWI in the spring of each year.